-Directors who are employees of the Company or any of its subsidiaries do not receive a retainer or fees for service on the Board or any committees.
-Each non-employee director receives a \$40,000 annual retainer, paid quarterly.
-The Chairman of the Human Resources and Compensation Committee and the Chairman of the Nominating/Governance Committee receive an additional annual retainer of \$10,000 and the Chairman of the Audit Committee receives an additional annual retainer of \$25,000.
-Each member (other than the chairman) of each committee also receives an additional retainer of \$5,000.
-Currently, directors may elect, prior to the beginning of the fiscal year, to receive all or a portion of their retainers in shares of the Company's Common Stock, in lieu of cash.
-For fiscal year 2011, no director elected to receive their retainer in shares of Company Common Stock.
-During 2011, the Board held meetings in connection with a special project that was not in the ordinary course of business.
-Due to the amount of time involved in the special project, each non-employee Director received \$1,500 for each special project meeting attended in person and \$750 for each special project meeting attended telephonically.
-Mr. Welsh, who acted as the lead director in connection with the special project, received an additional \$15,000.
-In addition, Mr. Luke received a one-time fee of \$50,000 and a 10,000 share grant of Phantom Stock Units (described below) for his efforts leading a strategic operational review.
+Directors who are employees of the Company or any of its subsidiaries, do not receive a retainer or fees for service on the Board or any committees.
+Each non-employee director receives a \$40,000 annual retainer, paid after the annual stockholder meeting.
+The Chairman of the Human Resources and Compensation Committee and the Chairman of the Nominating/Governance Committee each receive an additional annual retainer of \$10,000 and the Chairman of the Audit Committee receives an additional annual retainer of \$25,000.
+Each of these retainers is also paid quarterly.
+In addition, each director receives an annual retainer of \$5,000 for each Committee on which the director serves other than as Chairman.
+Effective in the third fiscal quarter of fiscal year 2012, the directors elected to receive 50% of their retainers in shares of the Company's Common Stock and 50% in cash.

-Each year, in addition to the annual retainers described above, upon their election or re-election to the Board at an annual stockholder meeting, each director will receive a grant of Phantom Stock Units ("Units") pursuant to the 2006 Equity Incentive Plan.
-The number of Units granted to each director is determined by dividing \$25,000 by the closing price of the Company's Common Stock on the last trading day immediately preceding each annual stockholder meeting.
+Each year, in addition to the annual retainers described above, upon their election or re-election to the Board at an annual stockholders' meeting, each director will receive a grant of Phantom Stock Units ("Units") pursuant to the Plan.
+The number of Units granted to each director is determined by dividing \$25,000 by the closing price of the Company's Common Stock on the last trading day immediately preceding the annual stockholder meeting.
 The Units will convert to Common Stock on the date the director leaves the Board, for any reason.
 Each director will receive a grant for his or her subsequent periods of service on the Board, provided that he or she is re-elected at subsequent annual stockholder meetings.
 Directors are also reimbursed for reasonable out-of-pocket expenses incurred in attending Board and committee meetings and for their reasonable expenses related to the performance of their duties as directors.
-The following table reflects the amounts paid to each individual non-employee director who served on the Board in fiscal year 2011.
+The following table reflects the amounts paid to each individual non-employee director who served on the Board in fiscal year 2012.

-Name Fees Earned or Paid in Cash (\$) Stock Awards (\$)(1)(2) Option Awards (\$) Non-Equity Incentive Plan Compensation (\$) All Other Compensation (\$) Total (\$) Charles H. Beynon 71,500 25,000 -0- -0- -0- 96,500 James M. Lindstrom(3) 63,583 25,000 -0- -0- -0- 88,583 Donald L. Luke 109,000 57,400 -0- -0- -0- 166,400 John E. Welsh III 75,250 25,000 -0- -0- -0- 100,250
+Name Fees Earned or Paid in Cash (\$)(1) Stock Awards (\$)(1)(2) Option Awards (\$) Non-Equity Incentive Plan Compensation (\$) All Other Compensation (\$) Total (\$) Charles H. Beynon 40,625 49,375 -0- -0- -0- 90,000 Joseph L. Dowling III 27,500 38,750 -0- -0- -0- 66,250 David B. Gendell 25,000 37,500 -0- -0- -0- 62,500 Donald L. Luke 41,250 38,750 -0- -0- -0- 80,000 John E. Welsh III 37,500 37,500 -0- -0- -0- 75,000